4ms/metamodule-plugin-sdk/docs/filesystem-syscalls.md

 You can use these exactly as they are used on a desktop computer.
 However, there are some things to keep in mind:

 - Paths are different.
-Paths start with a the volume name (3 characters), then a colon, then a slash.
+Paths start with the volume name (3 characters), then a colon, then a slash.
   The volumes available on the MetaModule are:
    - `sdc:/` -- The SD Card drive.
    - `usb:/` -- The USB drive.